The Bride Comes Home: Critical reception

 Writing for The Spectator in 1936, Graham Greene strongly praised the film as "satirical comedy of a very high order".
 Emphasizing the performance given by Claudette Colbert, Greene suggested that Colbert's having been given a third role in film (following It Happened One Night and She Married Her Boss) made fact of the claim that "Miss Colbert is the most charming light-comedy actress on the screen".

+The film was a box-office hit.